Atlasfreak/AUD23-Zusammenfassung/klausur.md

 <!--
 Render with
-"pandoc klausur.md -o klausur.pdf -V geometry:a4paper -V geometry:margin=1cm -V geometry:nohead -s --template eisvogel --listings -N --filter pandoc-latex-environment"
+"pandoc klausur.md -o klausur.pdf -V geometry:a4paper -V geometry:margin=1cm -V geometry:includeheadfoot=true -s --template eisvogel --listings -N --filter pandoc-latex-environment"

 pandoc-latex-environment needs to be installed and also TexLive or MikTex if not installed the latex package "awesomebox" needs to be installed